What's Wrong with Pacifiers?

 The pacifier habit is far easier to break than the thumb habit, simply because it doesn't stay on your child's hand, beckoning.
 Pacifiers get thrown away, the child mourns, has a tough week, and goes on with her life.
 But the siren song of the thumb is always there, leading to feelings of shame and anxiety as the poor child tries hard to please her parents, peers and the dentist by giving up her comfort habit.

 Of course, there are many kids who give up their thumbs easily.
-I personally remember doing so, and I would absolutely choose a thumb over a pacifier for my own children.
-(I breastfed each child well into toddlerhood, and early on with each I rooted for them to find their thumbs, but they never did.)
+I personally did, and I would absolutely choose a thumb over a pacifier for my own children.
+(I breastfed each child for three years, and early on with each I rooted for them to find their thumbs, but they never did.)